8.5 Software Integrations and Health Information Impact

 | Reporting | Which dashboards or extracts depend on the feed? | Trend break after go-live |

-HIM involvement is important because integration projects often focus on technical connectivity first.
-Connectivity is necessary, but not enough.
-A message can move successfully while the content is mapped incorrectly.
-A portal can display results while release policy is not fully evaluated.
-A warehouse can receive data while definitions differ from operational reports.
-RHIA leadership keeps the discussion tied to record integrity and proper use.
+Integration projects often chase connectivity first.
+Connectivity is necessary but not sufficient: a message can move while content is mapped wrong, a portal can display results while ROI policy is unevaluated, a warehouse can ingest data whose definitions differ from operational reports.
+RHIA leadership ties every decision back to record integrity and proper use.

-Which question is most important when two integrated systems store the same status field?
+Which question matters most when two integrated systems both store the same status field?